CfA-Library/citing-software/page-unpublished-software.md

 ---
 layout: page
-title: Select a citation file format
+title: Unpublished software
-description: for your software's repository
+description: is not archived in a repository or assigned an identifier
 image: assets/images/X.jpg
 nav-menu: true
 permalink: /unpublished-software/